sbidoul/pip-deepfreeze/README.rst

 - It has first class support for dependencies sepecified as VCS references.
 - It is written in Python 3.6+, yet works in any virtual environment that has ``pip`` installed, including python 2.
-- It is small, simple, with good test coverage and hopefully easy to maintain.
+- It is reasonably small and simple, with good test coverage and is hopefully easy to maintain.

 .. warning::